Evil-Wideplain/channel-mask/README.md

 # channel-mask
-Code for the paper "Masking Sensor in Contrastive Learning for Human Activity Recognition"
+Code for the paper "A Two-Step Channel Mask Method for Data Augmentation in Contrastive Learning based Human Activity Recognition"

 ## Related Links